Government plans to ban flavors used in e-cigarettes

 Several former White House officials, including communications aide Josh Raffel, and Johnny DeStefano, who served as counselor to Trump, have gone on to work for Juul.

 E-cigarettes have been on the U.S. market for more than a decade.
-FDA officials have repeatedly delayed enforcing regulations on them, responding to industry complaints that it would wipe out thousands of small vaping companies.
+But FDA officials have repeatedly delayed enforcing regulations on them, referencing industry fears that regulation could wipe out thousands of small companies.

 Most experts agree the aerosol from e-cigarettes is less harmful than cigarette smoke since it doesn’t contain most of the cancer-causing byproducts of burning tobacco.
 E-cigarettes generally heat liquid containing nicotine.
 But there is virtually no research on the long-term effects of vaping.